wadmiraal/wadmiraal.net/.phrozn/entries/lore.markdown

-title: My title
+title: Lore
 layout: page.twig
+permalink: /lore/
 ---
-this is the index page
+this is the lore page

 # Title